Rajpratik71/sheepdog-wiki/Home.md

 ## Release Plan

- * [0.4.0](https://github.com/collie/sheepdog/tarball/v0.4.0) is the latest pulished version with:
+ * [0.5.4](https://github.com/collie/sheepdog/tarball/v0.5.4) is the latest version:

-   - a new store driver 'farm'
-   - an object cache support
-   - sheepfs
-   - a tracer support
-   - support for variable virtual nodes
+   - sheep: add support for using unix domain socket
-   - start sheep daemon as gateway
-   - cluster driver cleanups
-   - object list cache
-   - zookeeper cluster driver
+   - test: some spurious failures
+   - vditest: refine so that we can use it for benchmark tests
+   - logger: cleanup and improve performance
-   - many bug fixes
+   - many bug fixes and cleanups

    See the [[changelog]] for more details.

- * 0.5.0 is probably due to the end of september 2012, with:
+ * 0.6.0 is planned for the end of november 2012, with:
-   - differential backup of VDIs
+   - journaling to boost performance
+   - sheepkeeper: yet another cluster manager for large-scale cluster
+   - object reclaim based on reference counting
+   - flexible options to control backend cache
    - variable object size
-   - variable virtual nodes according to the free spaces
-   - server-side write cache (write object without O_DSYNC, and sync them when qemu sends a flush request.
-I think we can use it combined with object cache.)
-   - redesign threads for better performance
-   - testing framework

  * 1.0.0 is expected for the end of the year